apache/tinkerpop/gremlin-go/README.md

 property graph.

 Gremlin-Go implements Gremlin within the Go language and can be used on any Go runtime greater than v1.17.
-One important distinction with Go and Java is that the functions are capitalized, as is required to export functions is Go.
+One important difference between Go and Java is that the functions are capitalized, as is required to export functions is Go.

 Gremlin-Go is designed to connect to a "server" that is hosting a TinkerPop-enabled graph system.
 That "server" could be [Gremlin Server][gs] or a [remote Gremlin provider][rgp] that exposes protocols by which Gremlin-Go